Latest on teen killed in road rage fight

 We spoke to locals who share their thoughts on this fatal road rage incident.

-“When I was younger, I used to always get scared when I was in the car with my grandpa, and he would get mad at people, and I would be like grandpa don’t flip people them off, don’t do that, oh it’s just road rage no body’s going to do anything, and these are the kind of things exactly what I’m talking about,” said Katrina Chevry, a Yuma local.
+“When I was younger, I used to always get scared when I was in the car with my grandpa, and he would get mad at people, and I would be like, ‘Grandpa, don’t flip people them off, don’t do that.’
+[He would say,] ‘Oh it’s just road rage, Nobody’s going to do anything,’ and these are the kind of things exactly what I’m talking about,” said Katrina Chevry, a Yuma local.

 The 19-year-old suspect is scheduled to appear in court Tuesday.